-As the quote I showed you says, the Home Office is already restricting the existing endorsing bodies’ allocation of endorsement places, in anticipation of the outcome of the tender.
+As the quote says, the Home Office is already restricting the existing endorsing bodies’ allocation of endorsement places, in anticipation of the outcome of the tender.

 One of the endorsing bodies has published that it may be not until Spring 2023 that the new endorsing bodies come into place.

-From what I have seen there is more scope these only being paid programmes, and more scope for equity being required.
+From what I have seen, there is more scope these new programmes only being paid programmes, and more scope for equity being required.

 So, right now, you can be endorsed and join a programme at no cost, and with no sacrifice of equity, directly by central government itself, in the form of the Department for International Trade.